HandongHCI/HandongHCI.github.io/Courses/HCI05.md

 ## Human-Computer Interaction (SIT22008)

+HCI quotes
+> "The big art of design is to make complicated things simple." - Tim Parsey
+> "Good design, when it’s done well, becomes invisible.
+It’s only when it’s done poorly that we notice it.
+Think of it like a room’s air conditioning.
+We only notice it when it’s too hot, too cold, making too much noise, or the unit is dripping on us.
+Yet, if the air conditioning is perfect, nobody say anything and we focus, instead, on the task at hand." - Jared Spool

 ### 5. Education & Work

 Think of how you learn, how you study, and how you work.
 Reading a book, watch videos, listening to an online lecture through your laptop or mobile phone, doing a team project, talking in KakoTalk for discussion, ... all the activities related to education and work is conducted via any type of interaction.
 Everyone learns knowledge or technique from a certain way of interaction.
 In the past, the knowledge transfer was made by people-to-people interaction.
 Today, various computer technologies support people to learn and work so that modern people can treat a lot of information and knowledge quickly in their daily life.
 Let's see what kind of interactive technologies can support people learn and work efficiently and smartly.